 Grief is a painful feeling.
 We grieve because we've loved and have lost the one we've loved.
 Sometimes, we grieve about other losses--of a job or dream we had for ourselves or the loss of our youth.
-Learning how to help people with grief can also help you deal with your emotional pain.
+Learning how to help people with grief recovery can also help heal all types of emotional pain.

 My work is about helping people work through their emotional pain to find joy again.
 We do this at our retreats and through our private counseling.
-This approach honors each emotion as a path to healing and awakening.
+This approach honors all emotions, including anger, fear and grief, as paths to healing and awakening.

-Stuck feeling of whatever kind--such as anger, fear, shame, or anxiety--offer us gifts.
+Stuck feeling of whatever kind offer us gifts.
 In working through emotional pain, we become more human: more compassionate, more fully connecting and alive in the world.

 We develop depth.
 Our personality grows in its capacity to love and be loved.
 We become more able to help others with their grief because we have been there; we have experienced extreme emotional pain and survived, and we can stand in that pain for another.